 ORCHESTRAL TRUMPETER ANDREW BALIO has been principal of the Baltimore Symphony Orchestra since his appointment to the position by Yuri Temirkanov in 2001.
-For the 2014-15 season, he will also be principal of the Oslo Philharmonic under the baton of Vasily Petrenko.
-From 1990 to 1993, he served as principal of the Orquesta Sinfonica del Estado de Mexico; and in 1994, Zubin Mehta appointed him principal of the Israel Philharmonic, where he stayed through 2001.
+In this recent year, he was guest principal with the Chicago Symphony and the Hong Kong Philharmonic.
+For the 2014-15 season, he was the principal of the Oslo Philharmonic under the baton of Vasily Petrenko.
+From 1990 to 1993, he served as principal of the Orquesta Sinfonica del Estado de Mexico; and in 1993, Zubin Mehta appointed him principal of the Israel Philharmonic, where he stayed through 2001.
 The 1999-2000 season had him serving additionally as principal of the Bergen Philharmonic when not needed in Israel.

 Performing in churches with an organist has remained his favored context ever since his first studies in Wisconsin when he filled nearly all his Sunday mornings with performances around town.
-In recent years he has partnered with renowned German organist Felix Hell.
+In recent years he has partnered with his hometown friend, organist Bruce Bengtson, recording a double CD of transcriptions of Bach at the University of Notre Dame.
 Bach’s 2nd Brandenburg Concerto has also been a staple of most concert seasons since his days with the Israel Philharmonic.

 His focus has been purely orchestral since his first rigorous studies at the age of 14 with former Oberlin Conservatory professor Gene Young who was himself a close pupil of the New York Philharmonic’s and the Juilliard School’s William Vacchiano.
 The young Balio was soon introduced to the Chicago Symphony’s Adolph Herseth, almost by chance, after a wind ensemble concert that Young had conducted, and this began a five-year association centered on occasional lessons.
 Concurrently, Young’s methodical instruction gained entrance for Balio to the Tanglewood Music Festival when he was 15, and there he began much-needed studies in solfeggio with Roger Voisin.
 There he also met his primary and most influential mentor, Charles Schlueter, the newly installed principal of the Boston Symphony after storied decades with the Cleveland and Minnesota Orchestras.
 Schlueter offered a place, and ultimately a full-scholarship, for him at New England Conservatory, which Balio briefly attended.
 While his conservatory studies were quite brief, his apprenticeship and friendship with Schlueter were lasting, and they provided him much experience at the master’s side and as a substitute with the Boston Symphony.